mhmunem/Grocery-Comparison-App/server/README.md

 for more information visit the [drizzle docs](https://orm.drizzle.team/docs/overview).

+## To use Database

+1. Update the NODE_ENV variaable to dev/test/prod based on which databse you need.

 ## Additional Notes

 - To install packages and at the same time include that in package.json, use: